GenieEu/rsschool-devops-course-tasks/task_2/README.md

-Here's a README file for your Terraform setup with VPC, subnets, bastion host, NAT gateway, and a GitHub Actions workflow for deploying the infrastructure:

----

 # AWS Infrastructure Deployment with Terraform

 This project automates the provisioning of AWS infrastructure using Terraform.
 The infrastructure consists of a Virtual Private Cloud (VPC), public and private subnets, Internet Gateway, NAT Gateway, and a Bastion Host.
 Additionally, a GitHub Actions workflow is included to automate the deployment process via Terragrunt.